Merovingian dynasty: Division of the kingdom

 Internally, the kingdom was divided among Clovis's sons and later among his grandsons and frequently saw war between the different kings, who allied amongst themselves and against one another.
 The death of one king created conflict between the surviving brothers and the deceased's sons, with differing outcomes.
 Later, conflicts were intensified by the personal feud around Brunhilda.
 However, yearly warfare often did not constitute general devastation but took on an almost ritual character, with established 'rules' and norms.

 Reunification of the kingdom

 Eventually, Clotaire II in 613 reunited the entire Frankish realm under one ruler.
-Later divisions produced the stable units of Austrasia, Neustria, Burgundy and Aquitania.

 The frequent wars had weakened royal power, while the aristocracy had made great gains and procured enormous concessions from the kings in return for their support.
 These concessions saw the very considerable power of the king parcelled out and retained by leading comites and duces (counts and dukes).
 Very little is in fact known about the course of the 7th century due to a scarcity of sources, but Merovingians remained in power until the 8th century.